-Our novel research configuration combines the expert insights of leading researchers in both applied medicine and humanities, in partnership with non-governmental organisations and other collaborators.
+HCRI’s novel research configuration combines the expert insights of leading researchers across applied medicine and humanities disciplines, in partnership with non-governmental organisations and other collaborators.

-There is a vital and growing need for greater research to drive and inform humanitarian practices in the field.
-Our programme of research allows us to explore the circumstances in which knowledge has been generated, applied and the consequences this has had.
+There is a vital and growing need for greater research to drive and inform humanitarian and conflict practices in the field.
+Our programme of research allows us to explore the circumstances in which knowledge has been generated, applied and its consequences.
+Our strategy revolves around three core themes that transcend disciplinary boundaries to examine what the United Nations calls the ‘triple nexus’ - humanitarian response, development and peace.

-We have a dynamic and thriving research environment with a varied and accomplished cohort of PhD researchers and we also welcome approaches from other researchers or organisations would be interested in accessing the Institute's resources and expertise by partnering with our research staff.
+We welcome approaches from other researchers and organisations interested in accessing the Institute's resources and expertise by partnering with our research staff.

 Find out more about our cutting-edge research which is either institute-led or carried out in partnership with our valued collaborators.